iCS-digital TM PSC

 In culture, human pluripotent stem cells (hPSCs) may develop recurrent genomic abnormalities.
 These defects, essentially copy number variations (CNVs), are a major concern because they reflect a selection pressure that may favour hPSC proliferation and survival, or reduce their differentiation capacities*.

-We then used these data to develop the iCS-digital TM PSC test.
+We then used these data to develop the in Culture Supernatant-digital PCR (iCS-digital TM) PSC test.
 This assay includes a set of 24 specific probes that were designed and optimized based on the most reported altered sequences and that allows detecting, by digital PCR, more than 90% of recurrent genetic abnormalities in hPSC supernatant (patented technology).
 A version of the iCS-digital TM PSC test that includes 12 probes allows the detection of 76% of the recurrent genetic abnormalities.

 Thanks to the simplicity of the collection method and the rapidity of the analysis, the iCS-digital TM PSC test is a straightforward method for monitoring cell lines at regular intervals in culture, for controlling the cells before initiating critical and costly steps (banking, differentiation), and for screening hPSC clones after reprogramming or gene editing.